- Professor Julienne Meyer (Principal Investigator)

 My Home Life is a knowledge translation initiative researching, developing and sharing best practice for the management of care homes and wellbeing of older patients.

-The research, led by Professor Julienne Meyer, Emeritus Professor in the School of Health and Psychological Sciences, identified key factors known to enhance quality of life for older people and demonstrates the progressive power of joined up dialogue, shared vision and an iterative approach to healthcare management.
+The research, led by Professor Julienne Meyer, Emeritus Professor in the School of Health & Psychological Sciences, identified key factors known to enhance quality of life for older people and demonstrates the progressive power of joined up dialogue, shared vision and an iterative approach to healthcare management.